lithrion/lithrion.github.io/_class-projects/Final-Project.md

 Another open port from the nmap scan back at the beginning was 22, or ssh.
 It turned out Michael had a terribly weak password, it was the same as his username.
 Which made for a pretty quick way to gain access to the machine without even requiring any additional tools.
 `ssh Michael@192.168.1.110`

-Once logged in, looking around a little found Flag2 inside the `/var/www` directory.
-Looking a little further found a useful config file, `wp-config.php` located at `/var/www/html/wordpress`
+Once logged in, Flag2 was inside the `/var/www` directory.
+After looking a little further I found a useful config file `wp-config.php` located at `/var/www/html/wordpress`

 ![WP Config](/images/class-projects/final/wpconfig.png)

-Inside the configuration was were the credentials for a MySQL database.
+Inside the configuration were the credentials for a mySQL database.

 #### mySQL Database
 Inside the mySQL database using
 `show databases;`
 `show tables;`
 Displayed the wordpress tables and then
-` select * from wp_users;`
+`select * from wp_users;`
 revealed both Michael and Steven's password hashes.

 ![hashes](/images/class-projects/final/hashes.png)